pptx704/domainim/README.md

 But previously while testing, I found cases where not all IPs are shared by same set of vhostnames.
 That is why I decided to keep it this way.

 ![](https://i.postimg.cc/q7PjB8NW/image.png)

+Currently, the program uses system's DNS server to resolve the IPv4 addresses.
+It would make much more sense if the user could specify the DNS server.

+One particular limitation that is bugging me is that the DNS resolver would not return all the IPs for a domain.
+So it is necessary to make multiple queries to get all (or most) of the IPs.
+But then again, it is not possible to know how many IPs are there for a domain.
+I still have to come up with a solution for this.

 # Known Bugs
 For now, I have one known bug.
 In case the sites are too slow (as in doesn't respond within 20s), the program crashes with a timeout error-